-For example, Anne-Marie Slaughter, A New World Order (Princeton University Press 2004); Thomas Hale and David Held (eds), Handbook of Transnational Governance (Polity 2011); Tim Büthe countries or private standardsetting bodies with the greatest influence in a particular issue who wished to avoid working through larger, more diverse and more cumbersome multilateral bodies.
-Examples include the Basel Committee on Banking Supervision, Financial Action Task Force, Financial Stability Board, International Accounting Standards Board, and Proliferation Security Initiative, among many others.24 Moreover, even as the domain of public international law languished, private international law was expanding rapidly, generating a new lex mercatoria.25 One example is commercial arbitration, and the adaptation of this model to investor/ state disputes under bilateral investment treaties and host-government agreements.
+21 For example, Anne-Marie Slaughter, A New World Order (Princeton UP 2004), Thomas Hale and David Held (eds), Handbook of Transnational Governance (Polity 2011), and Tim Büthe setting bodies with the highest stakes in a particular issue, but in many cases grew to include others over time.
+Examples include the Basel Committee on Banking Supervision, Financial Action Task Force, Financial Stability Board, International Accounting Standards Board, and Proliferation Security Initiative, among many others.
+Moreover, even as the domain of public international law languished, private international law was expanding rapidly, generating a new lex mercatoria.22 One example is commercial arbitration, and the adaptation of this model to investor/state disputes under bilateral investment treaties and host-government agreements.

 A third factor is the sheer substantive complexity of global issues, coupled with the extensive interest diversity across and even within states that many exhibit.
 Climate change is an archetype of the growing number of "wicked problems."
 These are defined as "large scale social challenges caught in causal webs of interlinking variables spanning national boundaries that complicate both their diagnosis and prognosis."
-When we do see collective responses by states in the face of such problems they tend to take the form, not of a single comprehensive governing regime for an entire issue-area, but of separate and typically uncoordinated fragments that are said to make up "regime complexes."
+When we do see collective responses by states to such problems they tend to take the form, not of a single comprehensive governing regime for an entire issue-area, but separate fragments of what are called "regime complexes."
 In the area of global environmental policy, Keohane and Victor conclude that "it is prohibitively difficult to arrange all couplings [among the individual fragments] ex ante into a single comprehensive regime."

-C Scale Mismatches
+Scale Mismatches

 The case of climate change illustrates one type of scale mismatch: the effects are global, but the authority to deal with them remains largely in the hands of national governments.
 We see a different kind of scale mismatch in the case of business and human rights.
-Even as the realm of global public rulemaking has trended to fragmentation, multinational enterprises are a major global economic integrative force, as noted above.
-However, while in the every-day world multinationals such as Nike, Google, Coca-Cola, Toyota, Novartis, and Sinopec are known to be one enterprise, with unity of command, operating under a single global vision and and Walter Mattli, The New Global Rulers: The Privatization of Regulation in the World Economy (Princeton University Press 2011).
+Even as the realm of global public rulemaking has trended to fragmentation, multinational enterprises are a major global economic integrative force.
+One striking consequence is that "about 80% of global trade (in terms of gross exports) has become linked to international production networks of TNCs and Walter Mattli, The New Global Rulers: The Privatization of Regulation in the World Economy (Princeton UP 2011).

-- 24 In part, external fragmentation reflects fragmentation within the same government.
-For example, US Secretary of State Rex Tillerson attributed part of his failure to broker a deal between Gulf nations and Qatar in July 2017 to the 'fragmented' decisionmaking of the US government, which he compared unfavorably to the 'highly structured' process in ExxonMobil, of which he had been CEO.
-Gardner Harris, 'Qatar Feud Defies Efforts By Tillerson to Unite Gulf' New York Times (14 July 2017). - 25 A Claire Cutler, Private Power and Global Authority: Transnational Merchant Law in the Global Political Economy (CUP 2003); Gralf-Peter Calliess and Peer Zumbansen, Rough Consensus and Running Code: A Theory of Transnational Private Law (Hart 2012); John Gerard Ruggie and John F Sherman III, 'Adding Human Rights Punch to the New Lex Mercatoria: The Impact of the UN Guiding Principles on Business and Human Rights on Commercial Legal Practice' [2015] Journal of International Dispute Settlement 455. - 26 Juliane Reinecke and Shaz Ansari, 'Taming Wicked Problems: The Role of Framing in the Construction of Corporate Social Responsibility' [2016] Journal of Management Studies 299. - 27 Frank Bierman et al, 'The Fragmentation of Global Governance Architectures: A Framework for Analysis' [2009] Global Environmental Politics 14; Robert O Keohane and David Victor, 'The Regime Complex for Climate Change' [2011] Perspectives on Politics 7; Amandine Orsini et al, 'Regime Complexes: A Buzz, a Boom, or a Boost for Global Governance?'
-[2013] Global Governance 27. - 28 ibid, Keohane and Victor, 13.
+A. Claire Cutler, Private Power and Global Authority: Transnational Merchant Law in the Global Political Economy (Cambridge UP 2003), Gralf-Peter Calliess and Peer Zumbansen, Rough Consensus and Running Code: A Theory of Transnational Private Law (Hart 2012), and John Gerard Ruggie and John F. Sherman III, 'Adding Human Rights Punch to the New Lex Mercatoria: The Impact of the UN Guiding Principles on Business and Human Rights on Commercial Legal Practice' (2015) Journal of International Dispute Settlement 455.
+Juliane Reinecke and Shaz Ansari, 'Taming Wicked Problems: The Role of Framing in the Construction of Corporate Social Responsibility' (2016) Journal of Management Studies 299.
+Frank Bierman, Philipp Pattberg, Harro van Asselt, and Fariborz Selli, "The Fragmentation of Global Governance Architectures: A Framework for Analysis' (2009) Global Environmental Politics 14; Robert O. Keohane and David Victor, 'The Regime Complex for Climate Change' (2011) Perspectives on Politics 7; Amandine Orsini, Jean-Frédéric Morin and Oran Young, 'Regime Complexes: A Buzz, a Boom, or a Boost for Global Governance?'
+(2013) Global Governance 27.